Patrick Anson, 5th Earl of Lichfield: Biography

 Lichfield joined the Grenadier Guards in 1959.
 On leaving the Army in 1962, he began to work as a photographer's assistant, and built up his own reputation, partly as a result of having access to the Royal Family.
 He was selected to take the official photographs of the wedding of the Prince and Princess of Wales in 1981, and subsequently became one of the UK's best-known photographers.
 From 1999 onwards he was a pioneer of digital photography as a professional standard.
 He was chosen by Queen Elizabeth II and the Duke of Edinburgh to take official pictures of her Golden Jubilee in 2002.

 In 2003, he made a cameo appearance in the BBC medical drama series Casualty for a story about raising money for Children in Need.
 He also cameoed in the British sitcom Keeping Up Appearances, appearing in the episode "Sea Fever" as a passenger on the Queen Elizabeth 2.

 Lichfield resided in an apartment at the former family seat of Shugborough Hall, near Cannock Chase in Staffordshire.
 In 1960 he had given the estate to the National Trust in lieu of death duties arising on his grandfather's death.
+In 1996, he was appointed a deputy lieutenant of Staffordshire.